GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 ## Hardware Requirements
 <!--
-1. The hardware requirements section should list all requirements (storage, memory, compute, GPUs, cluster software, ...) that exceed the capabilities of a standard business laptop.
+1. The hardware requirements section should list all requirements (storage, memory, compute, GPUs, cluster software, ...) that exceed the capabilities of a cheap virtual machine provided by cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).
 -->
-This method can be run on a standard business laptop.
+This method can run on a cheap virtual machine provided by cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).

 ## References
 <!--
 1. The references section is optional.
 2. The references section should provide references of publications related to this method.
 -->
-- To cite this method:
+- Dataset used for training:

   Ample, E. X. & Obody, N. (2025).
 Getting into the Methods Hub. *Unpublished Papers*, 8(3), 42–43.